G-Street/media-scripts/README.md

 ```bash
 python3 /mnt/Media/Scripts/plex_token.py
 ```
 to get your authorisation token.
 Put this into the configurating file, along with the server's web address, and `bw_plex` *should* be working.
-Probably the command you want to run is `bw_plex watch`.
+Probably the command you want to run is `bw_plex watch`.  **Note:** this only works with admin accounts!
+I tried with my account and it told me "access denied" (error code 401).
+Upon trying with the main explosivecrayons account, it worked.